bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

    i.e. a method returting an iterable of identified [PiiEntity]

+ * the task name wil be taken from the class-level attribute `name`, if it exists, or else as the class name

-It can also, optionally, include a constructor.
+The class can also, optionally, include a constructor.
 In this case, the constructor must
- * Accept an arbitrary number of keyword arguments
+ * accept an arbitrary number of keyword arguments
- * Call the parent class constructor with those arguments
+ * call the parent class constructor with those arguments

 In other words: